CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.3.md

 **Copilot in PowerPoint** transforms the way you craft your slides.
 When you launch a blank PowerPoint document, it stands ready to shape your ideas into a structured presentation, initiating the creation process based on your directives and incorporating a tailored narrative to craft a compelling story.
 Copilot bridges the gap between idea and visual representation with ease, amplifying your key messages to resonate with your audience.

-## Creating Presentations from Word documents
+### Task 3.3.1: Creating Presentations from Word documents

 **Copilot in PowerPoint** simplifies the transformation of existing files, streamlining the conversion of your documents into vivid visual presentations effortlessly.
 With this capability, you can easily transform a Word document into a structured PowerPoint presentation, ensuring your content gets the visual representation it deserves.
 This process not only streamlines your workflow but also brings a new dimension to your written content.